 Omega fatty acids are essential fatty acids that are "essential" because the body is not capable of

-manufacturing them and we need to consume them through the foods we eat.
+manufacturing them and thus we need to consume these types through the foods we eat.

 EFA's are also "essential" because they are needed by the body for our survival.
 They are vital components to such things as neurological functioning, cell membrane stability, oxygen transfer, inflammatory regulation, immune response and cardiovascular maintenance.